 “If the outcome of an event has not been observed, it exists in a state of ‘superposition’, which is something like being in all possible states at once….most quantum physicists now understand that the acts of ‘observation’ and ‘measurement’ must also be defined in quantum terms before the question makes sense.
 From this point of view, there is no ‘observer effect’, only one vastly entangled quantum system”.

-Let’s pretend he’s Schrodinger’s Cat.
-Think of a considerably more upsetting version of Does-A-Falling-Tree-Make-A-Sound-If-Nobody’s-There-To-Hear-It and you’re halfway there.
-You could also call this “The Observer Effect” (not to be confused with the Uncertainty Principle) if you can’t be bothered trying to spell Schro..Shcro..
+Let’s pretend he’s Schrodinger’s kitty.
+Think of a considerably more upsetting version of Does-a-Falling-Tree-Make-a-Sound-If-Nobody’s-There-to-Hear-It and you’re halfway there.
+You could also call this “The Observer Effect” (not to be confused with the Uncertainty Principle) if you can’t be bothered trying to spell Schro… Shcro…

+So, yeah.
 Take a cat.
 Any cat.
 Preferably one you don’t want any more.
 Perhaps even someone else’s mog.
 Box him up with a vial of poison (because the box alone is presumably not cruel enough) and shove in a radioactive source.
-Add into the mix an all-singing, all dancing monitor that can detect the decaying state of a single atom, at which point the vial is shattered, releasing the poison that takes out the cat.
+Add into the mix an all-singing, all dancing monitor that can detect the decaying state (or not) of a single atom, at which point the vial is shattered, releasing the poison that takes out the cat.
 The Copenhagen interpretation implies that after a wee while, the cat is simultaneously alive and dead.
-Although logic would have it (DAMN THAT STUFF!), kitty can either be alive OR dead, never both, it’s just that we don’t OBSERVE and impact upon the outcome until it’s possibly too late for puss.
+Although logic would have it (DAMN THAT STUFF!) that kitty can either be alive OR dead, never both, we doom-brains can not observe and impact upon the outcome until it’s possibly too late for puss.
 This poses the question of when exactly quantum superposition ends and reality collapses into one possibility or t’other.
-When the box is opened, kitty, for all intents and purposes adopts one or other of his potential forms.
+When the box is opened, kitty, for all intents and purposes, adopts one or other of his potential forms.

-Why does this stuff give us brainache?
+Why does this stuff give us brain ache?
 Simple: because we have finite minds.
 And if we practice, we can surely eventually begin to tease some infinite thought out of those things.
-Ye cannae change the laws o’physics…..but we do have a choice how we interpret them.
-It’s a big ask, but even if we don’t have the answers, there’s nothing stopping us from asking the questions.
+Ye cannae change the laws o’physics, but we do have a choice in how we interpret them.
+It’s a big ask, but if we don’t yet have the answers, there’s nothing stopping us from asking the questions.